simonthefox/coin-jam/README.md

 Google Coin Jam problem

 I was introduced to Google Code Jam a while back and was asked to share my solution.
 I finally got around to it XD.
+The solution is written in c.
+I borrowed the prime list from I forget where, but the solution doesn't even use them all.
+My initial thoughts were to go through a huge list of primes, but it turned out to be inefficient because of its massive size.
+Going through a smaller subset speeds up the process substantially and still finds solutions.

 A full description of the problem can be found here: https://code.google.com/codejam/contest/6254486/dashboard#s=p2

 In case the link ever dies, here's the copy-pasta version: